Opening the Leave Policies page

 - Policy Name: a descriptive name, for example “Casual Leave”.

-- Leave Type: one of Casual, Sick, Earned, or Unpaid.
+- Leave Type: one of Earned / Privilege, Casual, Sick, or Unpaid.

 - Days per Year: the annual allowance for this policy.
 The minimum is 0.